-Environmental Factor Opportunities Threats SACCOs; 3.
-Exploiting the existence of the country; 5.
-Unpredictable financing costs; East Africa Common Market Protocol; 4.
-Involvement in global sustainability agenda Macro-economic instability; Negative effects of Covid-19 pandemic; Negative spillover of Russia and Ukraine war and other geopolitical tension; High and numerous levies and charges by Regulatory Agencies on imported inputs and finished products; Vulnerability to foreign exchange shocks increasing costs of imported inputs and Social 1.
-Rapid urbanization and increased cost of debt financing; Jocial 1.
-Rapid urbanization and increased housing demand; 2.
-Affordable Housing and settlement; 3.
-Growing number of students (haki yetu); without accommodation/hostels creating new housing demand;4.
-Integration of sustainability in affordable housing Technological Growing and unmet Market demand for industrial building Systems; Changing technology in the built environment; Cyber security threats; Legal Devolved system of governance provides opportunities for collaborations; Entrenchment of the right to housing in the Constitution of Rigid Public Procurement and Public Finance Management Acts that restrict flexibility and timely decision making thus increase the prices for goods Kenya, 2010; and services in the public

-Environmental Factor Opportunities Threats Ecological 1.
-Collaboration with new players sector; 2.
-Devolution of the housing function by the current constitution; 3.
-Bureaucratic land registration processes; such as KMRC and Public Private Partnerships; Availability of partners in housing sector applied research; Conduct publicity activities on the Corporations upcoming projects and projects under collaboration with other government entities and county governments; Micro Factors Leveraging on huge asset base; Redevelopment of the old houses; Low purchasing power amongst many Kenyans; Inadequate skilled artisans; Lack of appreciation and understanding of the roles and what Corporate Communication Unit can do; Factory land claimed by Private Parties; Rising overhead costs.
-Industry Environment Readily available partners and collaborators for EPS technology.
-Competition from private developers, institutions and other state agencies; Cheaper and more familiar conventional building material substitutes; Market 1.
-Availability of public private 1.
-Insufficient suitable land to put
+Environmental Opportunities Threats Factor Political Support by Government given the current focus on the housing sector; Release of public and institutional land for housing development; Government support and goodwill, Government policy shifts that may not be aligned to NHC's plans; Political interference and lack of project funding from the Government; Economical National Housing Development Fund by Government which includes voluntary and non- voluntary contributions; Construction of houses for SACCOs; Exploiting the existence of the East Africa Common Market Protocol; Involvement in global sustainability agenda High construction costs; High land costs; Expensive project capital; Under developed physical and social infrastructure across the country; Unpredictable financing costs; Macro-economic instability; Negative effects of Covid-19 pandemic; Negative spillover of Russia and Ukraine war and other geopolitical tension; High and numerous levies and charges by Regulatory Agencies on imported inputs and finished products; Vulnerability to foreign exchange shocks increasing costs of imported inputs and cost of debt financing; Social 8.
+Rapid urbanization and increased housing demand; 9.
+Affordable Housing and settlement; 10.
+Growing number of students without accommodation/hostels creating new housing demand; 11.
+Integration of sustainability in affordable housing Increased tenant's advocacy (haki yetu); Land encroachment by squatters; Technological 12.
+Growing and unmet Market demand for industrial building Systems; Changing technology in the built environment; Cyber security threats; Legal 13.
+Devolved system of governance provides opportunities for collaborations; 14.
+Entrenchment of the right to housing in the Constitution of Kenya, 2010; 18.
+Rigid Public Procurement and Public Finance Management Acts that restrict flexibility and timely decision making thus increase the prices for goods and services in the public sector; Devolution of the housing function by the current constitution; Bureaucratic land registration processes; Ecological 15.
+Collaboration with new players such as KMRC and Public Private Partnerships; 16.
+Availability of partners in housing sector applied research; 17.
+Conduct publicity activities on the Corporations upcoming projects and projects under collaboration with other government entities

-Environmental Opportunities Threats

-Factor
+and county governments;

+Micro Factors 18.
+Leveraging on huge asset base; 20.
+Low purchasing power

+19. Redevelopment of the old amongst many Kenyans;

+houses; 21.
+Inadequate skilled artisans;

+22. Lack of appreciation and

+understanding of the roles

+and what Corporate

+Communication Unit can do;

+23. Factory land claimed by

+Private Parties;

+24. Rising overhead costs, and

+Industry 20.
+Readily available partners and 25.
+Competition from private

+Environment collaborators for EPS developers, institutions and

+technology. other state agencies;

+26. Cheaper and more familiar

+conventional building

+material substitutes;

+Market 21.
+Availability of public private 27.
+Insufficient suitable land to

-Environment partnerships in the local and up houses;
+Environment partnerships in the local and put up houses;

-international markets; 2.
-Inadequate knowledge on EPS
+international markets; 28.
+Inadequate knowledge on

-2. Avenues for capturing Diaspora technology in the construction
+22. Avenues for capturing Diaspora EPS technology in the

-market for housing; industry - constructors,
+market for housing; construction industry -

+constructors, homeowners,

-homeowners, etc.
+etc.